 Photography tells many stories.
 In business, photos are essential elements of books, magazines, marketing, advertising and social media.
-In personal life photographs are the key to memory.
+In personal life, photographs are the key to memory.

-My candid, casual street photography style appeals to companies wanting to show guests enjoying themselves rather than in stiff corporate pose.
+My candid, casual street photography style appeals to companies wanting to show guests enjoying themselves rather than in stiff corporate poses.
 I can do the formals, of course, but so can everyone else.
 I get hired for my ability to capture the unexpected moments.
 The unguarded moments.

 This requires responsibility.
 Tact.
 Discretion.
 I’ve earned a reputation for never seeing things I shouldn’t see.
 As the phrase goes, what happens in Vegas, stays in Vegas.
 Period.

 This kind of street photography approach is very versatile for all kinds of events.
-As well as high end venues I’ve also shot wrestling matches, beach parties, and biker bashes, with equal success.
+As well as high end venues I’ve shot wrestling matches, beach parties, and biker bashes, with equal success.

 Family portraits are not really my thing.
 Individual portraits and model shoots?
 They are.

 I take the same candid relaxed approach to bring out the very best in my model, in both studio and location settings.
 Whether we are aiming for a portfolio head shot, a wallet keepsake, or a wall print.